 DENNIS KUNKEL MICROSCOPY / SCIENCE PHOTO LIBRARY DENNIS KUNKEL MICROSCOPY / SCIENCE PHOTO LIBRARY

 Excitatory (asymmetric) synapses on a neuron dendrite (mammal central nervous system), coloured transmission electron micrograph (TEM).
-Two axon terminals (dark yellow) form excitatory synapses on a dendrite (green).
+Two axon terminals (light blue) form excitatory synapses on a dendrite (light yellow).
 Chemical synapses are specialized junctions through which nerve cells signal one another or other non-neuronal cells such as muscles.
-At a typical synapse an axon and a dendrite flank each other across a slender gap (synaptic cleft; purple and pink).
-Signalling molecules, known as neurotransmitters, are contained in tiny vesicles of the axon (light yellow).
+At a typical synapse an axon and a dendrite flank each other across a slender gap (synaptic cleft; red).
+Signalling molecules, known as neurotransmitters, are contained in tiny vesicles of the axon (blue).
 Neurotransmitters pass rapidly from axon to dendrite triggering an electrical impulse.
 Magnification: x16,245 when shortest axis printed at 25 millimetres.

 Model release not required.
 Property release not required.